Travel Guides

 Bungee Jumping in Pokhara

-Pokhara, a hub for adventure in Nepal, is perfect for bungee jumping enthusiasts and a places to visit in Nepal in September.
+Pokhara, a hub for adventure in Nepal, is perfect for bungee jumping enthusiasts and a place to visit in Nepal in September.
 September offers an ideal time to free-fall into the river, surrounded by spectacular views of nature.
-The Last Resort in Pokhara is a hotspot for this thrilling activity.

 Teej Festival Celebration